 Cost: Prices vary

 Argosy Cruises Christmas Ship Festival

 There’s just something about the Christmas Ship and Parade of Boats that really makes the season sing.
-Join on-board choirs, twinkling lights and lots of holiday cheer or listen and enjoy from the shoreline at Coulon Park, Media Park, Houghton Beach or Juanita Beach throughout the festival.
+Join on-board choirs, twinkling lights and lots of holiday cheer or listen and enjoy from the shoreline at Gene Coulon Beach Park, Medina, Houghton Beach or Juanita Beach throughout the festival.
 Parade routes, choirs and songs vary nightly, but the watery spectacle is always a festive holiday favorite.